LESFMIP-sprint/sprint-info/docs/FAQ.md

 ## General

+**How much am I expected to participate?**

+You can participate as much or little as you like, from listening to the highlights to actively taking part all week.

+**Am I limited to analysing with the future projection, SSP3-7.0, ensemble data?**

+While the intension of the second sprint is to kickstart the analysis of the CANARI-LE future projection data, it is not limited to this.
+Everyone is more than welcome to investigate the historical CANARI-LE data.

 **What should I do if I want to share about the sprint on social media?**

 Please tag @CANARI_Science in you X/Twitter posts.  @CANARI_Science will all be tweeting updates throughout the event, please feel free to retweet those as well.